European-XFEL/imageProcessor/doc/source/calibration.rst

 This way, the calibration factor
 :math:`K = (\frac{2}{c} \cdot \frac{\Delta l_1 - \Delta l_2}{\Delta Z_1 - \Delta
-Z_2}) [\frac{fs}{pxl}]` can be calculated with a larger relative precision from a reproducible and controllable procedure.
+Z_2}) [\frac{fs}{pxl}]` can be calculated with a larger relative precision using a reproducible and controllable procedure.

 It should be noted that the multiplying factor 1/2 in the above equation results from the initial and not-realistic assumption of a rectangular time